NDarayut/Password-Generator/README.md

 # Password Generator with Tkinter
 This is a simple Python application that generates passwords based on user preferences.
-The application uses the Tkinter library for the graphical user interface (GUI) and allows users to select the types of characters (Alphabets, Numbers, Symbols) they want to include in the generated password.
+The application uses Tkinter library for graphical user interface (GUI) and allows users to select the types of characters (Alphabets, Numbers, Symbols) they want to include in the generated password.
 ## Features
 - **User Interface**: A Tkinter-based GUI with checkboxes for selecting: